The Best Savings Accounts in Ohio for 2024

 Many banks have started to charge maintenance fees on their accounts.
 It is counterintuitive for a savings account.

-These fees eat into your balance and quickly outstrip any interest that you can earn.
+These fees eat into your balance and quickly outstrip any interest you can earn.

 Look for accounts that don’t charge a monthly fee.
 If you must choose an account with a fee, choose one with fee waiver requirements that you can fulfill easily.